There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 If you keep your money in a bank you might consider alternative banking institutions or credit unions.
 Though such savings remain vulnerable to levy or seizure, as they would be in a bank, the funds can be more useful to the community while they remain on deposit.

-Credit unions are also exempt from the federal corporate income tax on the profits they make, whereas banks are subject to income tax.
+Credit unions are also exempt from the federal corporate income tax on the profits they make, whereas banks are subject to this tax.

 By attending to preventive health care and a healthy lifestyle in general, the odds improve that you will lower your health expenses.
 But when you play the odds, sometimes you win and sometimes you don’t.
 Fortunately, there are ways to pay for health insurance and health care that don’t require you to earn additional taxed income.